darribas/anotes/_posts/2023-07-11-duranton_notes.md

 We need to learn to use appropriate approaches and use them appropriately*

-The bit that is not mentioned explicitly (although hinted at through *"textual analysis*"
+The bit that is not mentioned explicitly are LLMs (although hinted at through *"textual analysis*"), but much of that slide took me back to the "Future of Urban Analytics" panel we organised at the last AAG, where [Seth Spielman](https://www.sethspielman.org/) rounded up his partitipation with the quote "the data is the model, the model is the data".

 Finally, a point about delineation: